CurveDocs/curve-docs/docs/cryptoswap-exchange/twocrypto-ng/pools/admin-controls.md

 # **Pool Ownership**
 Liquidity pools are deployed via the [pool factory](../../../factory/twocrypto-ng/deployer-api.md).
-All pools deployed share the same admin defined within the Factory contract.
+All pools deployed **share the same admin** defined within the Factory contract.
 To transfer ownership of an individual pool, it's necessary to transfer the ownership of the entire Factory, a decision that requires a DAO vote, given that the Factory is controlled by the DAO.

 The same applies to the fee receiver of the pools.
 This is set in the Factory as well and can only be changed there.

 [Factory Contract Ownership](../../../factory/overview.md#factory-contract-ownership)

+---

 # **Parameter Changes**

 More information about parameters: [https://nagaking.substack.com/p/deep-dive-curve-v2-parameters](https://nagaking.substack.com/p/deep-dive-curve-v2-parameters).

-The appropriate value for **`A`** and **`gamma`** is dependent upon the type of coin being used within the pool, and is subject to optimization and pool-parameter update based on the market history of the trading pair.
+The appropriate value for `A` and `gamma` is dependent upon the type of coin being used within the pool, and is subject to optimization and pool-parameter update based on the market history of the trading pair.

 It is possible to modify the parameters for a pool after it has been deployed.
-However, it requires a vote within the Curve DAO and must reach a 15% quorum.
+However, it requires a vote within the Curve DAO[^1] and must reach a 15% quorum.

+[^1]: Technically, only the Factory can call functions to change parameters, but the Factory is controlled by the Curve DAO.

 ### `ramp_A_gamma`